 Don’t worry—you won’t need the powers of Nanny McPhee to get the job.

-Instead, write a resume objective statement.
+Instead, write a

 A career objective states your goals and uses numbers to quantify your achievements.